adamdebrouwere/adam-debrouwere-capstone-booktale/README.md

 ### Features

-- user account create/login with past books and comments saved
+- User account create/login with past books and comments saved
-- user home page displaying recent activity of past books;
+- User home page displaying recent activity of past books;
-- user can create a new qr for a book
+- User can create a new qr for a book
-- ability to scan a qr code
-- user can see and set comments on a book qr they scan
+- User can see and set comments on a QR code they scan
-- user can see past books, and new comments on past books
+- User can see past books, and new comments on past books.
-- book recommendations based on like genre (potential advertisement opportunity)

 ## Implementation

 ### Tech Stack

-HTML, scss, JavaScript, React, Psql, Node.js, Express.
+HTML5, SCSS, JavaScript, React, PostgreSQL, Node.js, Express, JWT's.

 Client side: react, react router, axios, html5-qrcode, qrcode-decoder-js, psql

-ServerSide: knex, uuid, qrcode, scrypt
+Server Side: knex, uuid, qrcode, scrypt

 ### APIs